VHS Revival stands tall with a ragtag crew of 20th century redemption.

 Another member of The Warriors doesn’t belong anywhere near the streets.
 The aptly-named Rembrandt (Marcelino Sánchez) is the gang’s designated artiste, spray-tagging their territorial mark wherever instructed.
-Other than that he is little more than a passenger, a strangely effeminate member who sticks largely to the shadows, and who seems to belong more for protection than to protect.
+Other than that he is little more than a passenger, a strangely effeminate member who sticks largely to the shadows, and who seems to belong more for protection than to represent.
 On the surface The Warriors are just another band of senseless thugs, but they represent the full spectrum of misguided youth: fear, apprehension, frustration, anger, and ultimately a desire to be accepted.

 Riffs leader: You Warriors are good.
 Real good.

 Before their ill-fated meeting on Van Cortlandt Park, The Warriors belong to gang culture only as an accessory; largely unknown and almost completely untested.
 When is comes to animal instincts, bark can be just as valuable as bite, but inevitably someone will bite first, and only then will an animal grow or shrink.
 The Warriors have plenty of bark in them, and after a series of desperate manoeuvres as they flee from rabble after pursuing rabble, they have no choice but to stand their ground and bite back, and bite back hard.